panphora/SpiralButton/README.md

 - Dynamically generated and inserted stylesheets
   - This will help add *any* custom rotation
   - This will help add *any* easing function
-- A less bumpy spiral svg image.
-The current spiral was traced by hand in Illustrator, so it's not a perfect spiral.
-You can tell if you zoom in a lot.
-I'd love an SVG that was a perfect spiral.
+- A smoother spiral image.
+  - The current spiral was traced by hand in Illustrator, so it's not a perfect spiral.
+You can tell if you zoom into the SVG a lot.
+I'd love to have a perfect spiral, as an SVG image.
+- Fixing small visual glitches
+  - Sometimes the spiral's background covers up the button's right edge by an extra pixel.
+  - Sometimes the diagonal legs overflow their container by a pixel.

-Any help is greatly appreciated!
+Any help you can offer would be greatly appreciated!

----

-You can also help by going to [Artisfy](https://artisfy.com/) and using it to manage and commission high-quality digital artwork!

-Thank you!